swiftlang/swift-evolution/proposals/0253-callable.md

 }
 ```

-Values that have a `call` method can be called like a function, forwarding arguments to the `call` method.
+Values that have a `call` method can be called like a function, forwarding
+arguments to the `call` method.

 ```swift
 let add3 = Adder(base: 3)
 add3(10) // => 13
 ```

-Note: there are many alternative syntaxes for marking "call-syntax delegate
+Note: There are many alternative syntaxes for marking "call-syntax delegate
 methods".
 These are listed and explored in the ["Alternatives
-considered"](#alternative-ways-to-denote-call-syntax-delegate-methods) section.
+considered"](#alternative-ways-to-declare-call-syntax-delegate-methods) section.

 ## Detailed design